Let’s Give Everybody an Equal Voice

 We offer two Liberating Structures workshops, held in partnership with LS London:

 Using Liberating Structures Online is a perfect introduction to the Structures.
 It's just 2.5 hours long and held remotely through Zoom.
 It's perfect if you have never used Liberating Structures before.
-Our next public workshops are on 19th June and 14th October.
+Our next public workshops are on 3rd February 2025.

 In our Liberating Structures Immersion Workshop, you will gain hands-on experience of using at least eight of the Structures.
-This one-day workshop will be held in the classroom on 13th November.
+This one-day workshop will be held online via Zoom on 19th March, and in the classroom at Happy on 14th May.

 Why learn online with Happy?